The-Marcy-Lab-School/problem-set-2_6/README.md

 3. Use complete sentences and style appropriately with markdown.
 As you commit and push changes, you will see your rendered markdown on GitHub.

-When you are done with both sections.
-Push your final commits and submit your URL through Canvas